-Professional associations have a strong interest in developing high quality in the nursing field.
-Most members of professional associations are highly motivated individuals who take their career seriously.
-These nurses tend to read widely.
+Professional associations have a strong interest in developing high quality standards in the field.
+Most members of professional associations are highly motivated individuals who take their career seriously and tend to read widely.
 They study research about current trends and advancements in technology that may affect their patients.
 They tend to be leaders in the workplace, and enthusiastic participants in outside discussions.
 For this reason, professional associations want o encourage the most highly qualified candidates to reach their academic goals.

 Some associations are based on educational achievement.
-Sigma Theta Tau International is an honor society that rewards high grades in nursing students.
+Sigma Theta Tau International is an honor society that rewards high grades.
 The American Association of Colleges of Nursing connects professionals in higher education.
-The National Student Nurses Association draws together pre-service nurse from across the country.
+The National Student Nurses Association draws together pre-service nurses from across the country.

 Some organizations simply emphasize certain special experiences or locations.
-Their scholarships may be limited in scope, or they may be open to all applicants.
-The Midwest Alliance for Nursing serves nurses in several states.
+Their programs may be limited to select applicants.
+The Midwest Alliance for Nursing serves several states.
 The National Black Nurses Association seeks to draw members together to form supportive collaborations.
 The HOSA and SGNA RN scholarships are directed toward certain types of nursing practice.
-The AORN offers nursing scholarships as well.
+The AORN offers awards as well.

-The Federal government offers scholarships to nursing students nationwide.
+The Federal government offers programs nationwide.
 The National Health Service Corps offers students the opportunity to serve in needy locations in return for financial support.
-The Us Department of Health sponsors several forms of information about scholarships on its website.
+The Us Department of Health sponsors several forms of information about financial aid on its website.

-Individual states offer various forms of scholarship money.
+Individual states offer various forms of support.
 Some states require that the student attend school within the state, or agree to serve in the state after graduation.
 Often, applying for state money can lead to other opportunities including grants and loans.

-Military branches also offer funding for nursing students.
+Military branches also offer funding options.
 Most often, applicants must be ROTC corps members.
-The Air Force, Army, Navy, and Marines all offer economic assistance to help with nursing school.
+The Air Force, Army, Navy, and Marines all offer economic assistance to help with school.

-Many organizations provide nursing grants.
+Many organizations provide grants.
 Here are some categories you may want to look through